DataDog/substrait-explain/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ""
 ---

-## Problem
+## Summary

-Brief description of the problem this feature would solve.
+A clear and concise description of the feature you're proposing.

+## Motivation

+Why is this feature needed?
+What problem does it solve?

 ## Proposed Solution

-Description of the feature you'd like to see.

-## Use Case

-How would this feature be used?
-Any examples?
+Describe the feature and how it would work.

 ## Alternatives Considered

-Any alternative solutions you've considered?
+Any other solutions you've thought about?

 ## Additional Context

-Any other context, screenshots, or examples?
+Any other context, screenshots, or examples that might be helpful?